intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ### 7.1.1.1 Install BigDL-LLM on Intel GPUs

-After following the steps in [Readme](./README.md#70-environment-setup) # XXX to set up the environment, you can install BigDL-LLM in terminal with the command below:
+After following the steps in [Readme](./README.md#70-environment-setup)  to set up the environment, you can install BigDL-LLM in terminal with the command below:
 ```bash
 pip install bigdl-llm[xpu] -f https://developer.intel.com/ipex-whl-stable-xpu
 ```